n3oxmind/gns3hack/README.md

 ### List and Replace Images used by a project(s)
-replace old IOU images of an existing project with new once. this also very useful incase you working on aproject and suddenly you found a feature not supported (or not working) by your installed IOU image.
+Replace old IOU images of an existing project with new once.
+This also very useful incase you working on a project and suddenly you found a feature not supported (or not working) by your installed IOU image.
 This will help you replace all IOU images at once.
-Note: you need to add the new image(s) normally through gns3 prefrences menu

 ```
+0. add the new image(s) normally through gns3 prefrences menu
 1. cd /path/to/GNS3/projects/folder
 2. ./gns3hack . --list-images
 "i86bi-linux-l3-adventerprisek9-15.2.2T.bin"